Charles Skiff Sanford

 On June 23, 1871 the post office in the village was opened under the name of Sanfordville.
 Less than a month later on July 13, 1871 Washington DC changed the name to Sanford.

-On November 29, 1873 Charles and Eliza's oldest son Anson dies as a result of a train accident, he was a Freight Conductor of the F&PM Railroad.
+On November 29, 1873 Charles and Eliza's oldest son Anson dies as a result of a train accident, he was a Freight Conductor of the Flint & Pere Marquette Railroad.

 Charles sold the "Sanford Hotel" to George Higgins in 1875.